top of page

 These questions give you a clearer picture of the home’s condition and the seller’s situation.
 It also helps you decide if the property is worth pursuing.

-Take Notes and Photos to Compare Later
+Take Notes to recall later

 It’s easy to forget details after seeing multiple homes.
 Bring a notebook or use your phone to jot down impressions and take photos (with permission).
 Focus on: